 Who is this case study most fit for: Social (Media) Marketers, Strategists

 A little town called Obermutten in the Graubünden area in Switzerland was looking for a way to extend their tourism.
 The small town with less than 80 residents decided to take the Social Media route.
 They opened up a Facebook page.
-On this Facebook Page they announced a motto: we take you personal.
+On this Facebook Page, they announced a motto: we take you seriously and want to be personal.
 They announced they would print out the picture of everyone who would like the Facebook page and that they would answer each question.

 In this video you can see the mayor of Obermutten putting up the first ten likes: